andermoran/AngularAdvice/README.md

 - [Example](https://stackblitz.com/edit/angular-g3bfc4)
 - Different view encapsulation behaviors
 	1. Emulated
 		- This is the default view behavior.
-Only styles directly associated with components will affect said component.
+Only styles directly associated with a component will affect said component.
 	2. ShadowDom
 		- Uses Shadow DOM to encapsulate styles
 	4. None